The growing popularity of Blue Mountain Observatory open house nights has prompted the University of Montana to implement some changes.

 Observing begins about an hour after sunset, and we recommend bringing warm clothes for cool evenings and a small flashlight for the walk from the observatory to the parking lot.

-Viewing nights will be canceled only if the sky is cloudy or thunderstorms threaten.
+Viewing nights will be canceled only if the sky is cloudy, thunderstorms threaten, or there are smoky skies or nearby fires.
 Before heading up to the observatory, call 406-243-4299 for weather and cancellation updates.

 Following is the schedule with approximate starting times: